In this page

 The Healthy Child Wales Programme

-HCWP data is sourced from the National Community Child Health Database (NCCHD) consists of anonymised records for all children born, resident or treated in Wales and born after 1987.
+HCWP data is stored on the National Community Child Health Database (NCCHD) which consists of anonymised records for all children born, resident or treated in Wales and born after 1987.
 It brings together data from the child health system databases which are held by local health boards.
 Welsh Government and DHCW have worked together with health professionals to establish a dataset for those HCWP contacts with children between the ages of 10 days and 3.5 years.
-The data is collected by health visitors and other health professionals and recorded on the child health system by health board community child health staff.
+The data is collected by health visitors and other health professionals on paper forms which are submitted to administrative staff who manually enter data onto the child health system.
 The NCCHD is refreshed from local child health system databases every quarter (end January, April, July and October).

 Note that only data extracted from the NCCHD is analysed here and that HCWP contacts before 10 days of age and after 3.5 years are not reported in this release.
 Other key components of the programme are reported elsewhere.